CÖSM50: Qualified Internship in Asian Studies

 Throughout the course, you will compile a portfolio of completed tasks, which will serve as one of the assessment components.
 Based on this portfolio, you will write an essay reflecting on your applied learning experience and the connection between theory and practice.
 These assignments will require approximately four weeks of full-time work.

-The internship must be approved by the course director.
+The internship must be approved by the course coordinator.
 For the internship to be approved, the host organization must sign an agreement that meets the institution's requirements for relevant, varied, and qualified assignments that enhance competence and knowledge relevant to Asian studies.

 It is the student's responsibility to find a work placement and finance any accommodation and travel expenses.